terminusdb/terminusdb/docs/reference/SCHEMA.md

 # TerminusDB Schema

-TerminusDB has a schema language allows you to specify documents and their interconnections using a simple class based syntax.
+TerminusDB has a schema language which allows you to specify documents and their interconnections using a simple class-based syntax.

 This syntax is designed to make it as simple as possible to specify a JSON object which can also be converted automatically to a graph.
 This approach lets us view our data either from the perspective of documents as collections of data or as a knowledge graph of interconnected documents.

 # The Class definition

 The basic unit of document construction is the class.
-Each class definition has a number of keywords (beginning with '@'), which impact the way the behaviour of the class, and then some number of properties which are merely listed.
+Each class definition has a number of keywords (beginning with `@`), which impact the way the behaviour of the class, together with some number of properties (not beginning with `@`) and their *range* type.

 ```javascript
 { "@type" : "Class",
   "@id" : "Person",
   "name" : "xsd:string" }
 ```

-This class definition defines a class named `Person` with one property `name` whose value must be an "xsd:string" (see XSD definitions).
+This class definition defines a class named `Person` with one property `name` whose value must be an `xsd:string` (see XSD definitions).

 ## The Context Class

 The context class is a special class whose properties apply globally to the entire schema.
+It is designated with the type `@context`.

 ```javascript
 { "@type" : "@context",